Shape

 This will recursively search the current working directory for any folders that contain Terragrunt modules and run destroy in each one, concurrently, while respecting ordering defined via dependency and dependencies blocks.

-[NOTE] Using destroy-all silently adds the -auto-approve flag to the command line arguments passed to Terraform due to issues with shared stdin making individual approvals impossible.
+[NOTE] Using destroy-all silently adds the -auto-approve flag to the command line arguments passed to OpenTofu/Terraform due to issues with shared stdin making individual approvals impossible.
 Please see here for more information

 validate-all (DEPRECATED: use run-all)